Grand Riviera Theatre, Detroit, Michigan

 “To the people of Detroit and to their children and to their children’s children; that through the years it may lighten the cares of life’s vicissitudes with wholesome laughter; that they may drink the innocent inspirations of music; that they may wrap themselves in the soft cloak of the arts and revel in decent recreation against the humdrum routine of mundane existence … to them and for this does the Grand Riviera Theatre Management dedicate this beautiful temple of play.”

-On opening night the program featured the film Desert Flower, complete with an orchestra, pipe organ, and a choir.
-The Grand Riviera continued for several years as a combined motion-picture and vaudeville house before changing to a picture only policy as sound pictures arrived and vaudeville declined.
-In the early-1930’s, the “Grand” was removed from its name and was afterward known as the Riviera Theatre.
+On opening night, the program featured the film Desert Flower, complete with an orchestra, pipe organ, and a choir.
+The Grand Riviera continued for several years as a combined motion picture and vaudeville house before changing to a picture-only policy as sound pictures arrived and vaudeville declined.
+In the early 1930s, the “Grand” was removed from its name and was afterward known as the Riviera Theatre.

 Grand Riviera Theatre Interior, Detroit, Michigan, 1925.

-©Kathy Weiser-Alexander, updated November 2020.
+©Kathy Alexander/Legends of America, updated November 2024.

 Also See: